ErikPohl444/random_music/README.md

 # random_music

-Problem to solve: I have a collection of Youtube bookmarks not in a playlist on any application.
+Problem to solve: I have a collection of YouTube bookmarks not in a playlist on any application.
 I want to be surprised by a randomized music selection, selected from my bookmarks.

+**Note**: In this repo, I tested both pre-commit for git and GitHub actions using Yaml and confirmed both executed flake8 for linting.
+I like both, but Actions is more foolproof.
 ## Future plans

 - [ ] Move future plans to issues